FanWangEcon/CodeDynaAsset/README.md

 ## 1.4 Cash-on-hand and One Shock (COH-Z)

 The problem could be posed slightly differently with the asset state variable as cash-on-hand.
 The codes are basically identical, and are shown here in this [folder](https://fanwangecon.github.io/CodeDynaAsset/m_oz).
 Speeds and outcomes are the same.
 This is useful for thinking about finding asset distributions.
+Additionally, part 2 model state space is all in terms of cash-on-hand.

 **Main Optimization Solution Files**:
 - *coh-z* model [looped solution](https://fanwangecon.github.io/CodeDynaAsset/m_oz/solve/html/ff_oz_vf.html), [vectorized solution](https://fanwangecon.github.io/CodeDynaAsset/m_oz/solve/html/ff_oz_vf_vec.html), [optimized vectorized solution](https://fanwangecon.github.io/CodeDynaAsset/m_oz/solve/html/ff_oz_vf_vecsv.html)